 Uses of the data include:

-assessing potential need and demand for housing and associated services
+- assessing potential need and demand for housing and associated services

-planning future service provision such as household waste and recycling, school places, adult and child social services and health and social care
+- planning future service provision such as household waste and recycling, school places, adult and child social services, and health and social care

-macroeconomic forecasting, central government policy simulation and planning
+- macroeconomic forecasting, central government policy simulation and planning

 Strengths and limitations

-Household projections provide data produced using the same methods for all local authorities in England, so that data for one local authority are comparable with data for other local authorities, within a set of projections.
+Household projections provide users with valuable insight into the changing patterns of household formation in England.
+They are produced using the same methods for all local authorities in England, so that data for one local authority are comparable with other local authorities, within a set of projections.

-Notes about Quality summary
+Notes: Quality summary

 This report provides a range of information that describes the quality of the data and identifies the issues that should be noted when using the output.

-We have developed Guidelines for measuring statistical quality based upon the five European Statistical System (ESS) quality dimensions.
+We have developed guidelines for measuring statistical quality based on the European Statistical System’s five dimensions of quality.
 This report addresses the quality dimensions and important quality characteristics, which are:

-accuracy and reliability
+- accuracy and reliability

-coherence and comparability
+- coherence and comparability

-concepts and definitions
+- concepts and definitions

-accessibility and clarity
+- accessibility and clarity

 - timeliness and punctuality

 More information is provided about these quality dimensions in the following sections.